robertozanchi/map-data-wrangling/README.md

 #####1.
 Missing phone numbers

-The list of all phone numbers available in the data is relatively short.
-My data analysis in MongoDB - displayed later - found 1.373 phone number entries compared to 12.797 entries with street information.
-This points at a case of phone number information scarsity in the data set.
+The number of phone numbers entries in the data set is relatively small.
+My data analysis in MongoDB - displayed below - found 1.373 phone number entries compared to 12.797 entries with street information.

 #####2.
 Inconsistent formatting